-The Treehouse Villa perches on the cliff of a 160 acre hilltop ‘treesort’ property surrounded by a meandering river landscape.
+The Treehouse Villa perches on the edge of an escarpment on a 160 acre hilltop ‘treesort’ property surrounded by a meandering river landscape.
 The idyllic setting in Tala on the West coast of India, is a stone’s throw away from the Kuda caves.
-Nearly 20 centuries ago, Buddhist monks instinctively understood the qualities of this meditative landscape and made the hills their home.
+Nearly 20 centuries ago, Buddhist monks instinctively understood the qualities of this meditative landscape.
+Consequently they made the hills their home by nestling on the western hillside, facing the sunset over the estuary.

 Tala Treehouse Villa